ElenkaSan/React-Jobly/README.md

-unit 43 React Front End to Jobly BackEnd
+# Unit 43 React Front End to Jobly BackEnd
 This project tied in the back end API to build out a job board site with mock data.
 It utilizes authentication to the backend, showing companies and their jobs, and allowing the user to apply to these jobs.